rcazzara/seldovia/_people/Carlough_William_A.md

 first_name: William A.
 aka: Bill
 birth_date: 1918-11-22
-birth_location: Port Graham, AK
+birth_location: Port Graham, Alaska
+death_date: 1956
-death_location: Alaska
+death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 187
 source_file: Cemetery Directory
 ---
-# William "BILL" Carlough

-## November 22, 1918, Port Graham, Alaska – 1956, Seldovia, Alaska

-**Bill was the son of James Howard Carlough and Jessie Moonin.** When William A Carlough and his twin brother Patrick Mike were born on November 22, 1918, in Port Graham, Alaska, their father, James, was 25, and their mother, Aphanasia – "Jessie"- was 20.
+**William A. Carlough, "Bill.** was the son of James Howard Carlough and Jessie Moonin.
+When William A Carlough and his twin brother Patrick Mike were born on November 22, 1918, in Port Graham, Alaska, their father, James, was 25, and their mother, Aphanasia – "Jessie"- was 20.
 He married [Emamarie